Ian-Hassett/horrible-game-experiment/README.md

 ## should not be played
 This is a unfinished game I was making in high school.
 I decided to see how far I could go towards a platformer without looking up how to do anything.
-This gives a good estimate of what my code looked like at the time. the physics work item collection and their effects work there is even a map editor system
+This gives a good estimate of what my code looked like at the time.
+The physics work.
+Item collection and item effects work.
+There is even a saving map editor system.